Reading copy

 Which Odyssey translation is easiest to read?

 Emily Wilson's 2017 translation.
 It uses plain contemporary English, keeps to the same number of lines as Homer's Greek, and moves quickly — most readers can finish it in about a week of evenings.
-Among free options, Samuel Butler's 1900 prose version is the easiest, reading more like a novel than a poem.
+Samuel Butler's prose version is the easiest option, reading more like a novel than a poem.

 Yes, with honest caveats.
-Butler's 1900 prose version is clear, complete, and public domain — you lose the verse and he uses Romanized names (Ulysses for Odysseus, Minerva for Athena), but you lose nothing of the story.
-If the choice is Butler tonight or nothing, choose Butler.
+Butler's prose version is clear and complete — you lose the verse and he uses Romanized names (Ulysses for Odysseus, Minerva for Athena), but you lose nothing of the story.
+It works best when paired with modern orientation, names, notes, and a reading route.

 Which translation is the 2026 film based on?

 None has been announced — and for readers it doesn't matter.
-A film adapts the underlying story, which is in the public domain, not one translator's English.
+A film adapts the underlying story, not one translator's English.
 Homer's poem, traditionally dated to the 8th century BCE, exists in dozens of English versions; whichever you read, you will meet the same episodes and the same homecoming.

 Keep reading